technology-toolbox/website/content/blog/jjameson/2008/01/18/default-recovery-models-for-sharepoint-databases.md

 title: Default Recovery Models for SharePoint Databases
 date: 2008-01-18T16:59:00-07:00
 excerpt:
-  "Okay, I haven't blogged in over 7 weeks -- but hey, I was on vacation for 3 of them -- and I must warn you upfront that this post isn't exactly a
-  \"zinger\" filled with juicy tidbits, recommendations, or workarounds.
-Rather, I simply can't seem to remember..."
+  'Okay, I haven''t blogged in over 7 weeks -- but hey, I was on vacation for 3 of them -- and I must warn you upfront that this post isn''t exactly a "zinger" filled with juicy tidbits, recommendations, or workarounds.
+Rather, I simply can''t seem to remember...'
 aliases:
   [
     "/blog/jjameson/archive/2008/01/18/default-recovery-models-for-sharepoint-databases.aspx",